Department of Religion

 Courses numbered in the 300s are more advanced seminars and have prerequisites as indicated.

-Comprehensive Examinations: Students write for two days, three hours each day.
+Comprehensive Examinations: Senior majors write for two days, three hours each day.
 The usual pattern has been to write on two questions the first day.
 There is a wide range of questions from which to choose, and questions characteristically draw on material from more than one course.
 On the second day, students typically write on one question, which focuses on an issue having to do with the nature and study of religion in general.

 Requirements for the Major: A minimum of nine course credits including: